MirrorBoys/TheMirror/docs/installationRPI.md

 The following document describes the relevant information to make the raspberry pi ready for use.

 ## Flashing SD card
-To put the os on the SD card the raspberry imager is used
+To put the OS on the SD card the Raspberry Pi imager is used
 ### OS
 The OS that is used is Raspbian Desktop.
 The desktop version is used because this enables us to use the kiosk mode of the RPI.

 ### Hostname, username and password
-Chose a hostname for the RPI and put in the username and password you want to use.
+Choose a hostname for the RPI and put in the username and password you want to use.
 ![raspberry imager hostname](img/installationRPI/hostname.png)

-### wifi (optional)
+### Wifi (optional)
-If you want to use the raspberry over wifi, you can put in the SSID and password of the wifi network you want to use.
+If you want to use the RPI over wifi, you can put in the SSID and password of the wifi network you want to use.
 The RPI will then automatically connect to this wifi network.

 ![raspberry imager wifi](img/installationRPI/wifi.png)

-### ssh (optional)
+### SSH (optional)

-It's also possible to give a ssh key for login during the flashing of the sd card.
+It's also possible to give an SSH key for login during the flashing of the SD card.
 To do this select the option for ssh key under services and put in your public ssh key.

 ![raspberry imager ssh](img/installationRPI/ssh.png)